ray-project/ray/doc/source/train/train.rst

     Now let's convert this to a distributed multi-worker training function!

-    First, update the training function code to use PyTorch's ``DistributedDataParallel``.
-With Ray Train, you just pass in your distributed data parallel code as as you would normally run it with ``torch.distributed.launch``.
+    All you have to do is use the ``ray.train.torch.prepare`` utility function to easily setup your model, data, optimizer, & loss for distributed training.
+    This will automatically wrap your model with ``DistributedDataParallel`` and place it on the right device, and add ``DisributedSampler`` to your DataLoaders.

     .. literalinclude:: /../../python/ray/train/examples/torch_quick_start.py
        :language: python